Vitafeu/easy-mvc/docs/using-the-framework.md

-# Prologue

-As we have seen, the project you created in the [previous section](/getting-started) is based on the MVC architecture.
+As we have seen, the project you created in the [previous section](getting-started.md) is based on the MVC architecture.
 In this section, we'll make sure that you start using the framework with a basic knowledge of this architecture.
 If you already have a basic understanding of it, you can skip this section.

 ## What is the MVC architecture ?